Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Conclusions and future work

-Future directions of research include the extension of these results to more complex, nonlinear reinforcement learning algorithms such as Q-learning, and the development of more refined, nonasymptotic versions of the above theorems. \aa{Furthermore, a more thorough exploration of the relationship between the limiting results in \citet{ChizatBach18} and the ones presented here and in \citet{cb182} would be important for the understanding of the limiting dynamics of neural networks in this domain, in particular in terms of convergence of the nonlinear, mean-field limit in the context of reinforcement learning.}
+Future directions of research include the development of more refined, nonasymptotic versions of the above theorems and the extension of these results to more complex, nonlinear reinforcement learning algorithms in the Markov Decision Processes setting.
+We note that such extension is immediate in settings such as SARSA, where the state-action space can be regarded as an extension of the state space in the \abbr{TD} case.
+On the contrary, the generalization of the results obtained above to off-policy algorithms such as Q-learning pose a more significant challenge.
+This is captured for instance in \cite{meyn08}, where convergence guarantees for linear approximators can only be obtained upon making relatively strong a-priori assumptions on the spectral properties of the feature matrix during training.
+Consequently this direction of research remains open. {Furthermore, a more thorough exploration of the relationship between the limiting results in \citet{ChizatBach18} and the ones presented here and in \citet{cb182} would be important for the understanding of the limiting dynamics of neural networks in this domain, in particular in terms of convergence of the nonlinear, mean-field limit in the context of reinforcement learning.}